The Book Shop

 With a critical introduction by John Shapcott, Chairman of The Arnold Bennett Society.

 With the publication of his first novel, A Man from the North, in 1898, Arnold Bennett announced his arrival as a major figure on the literary scene.
-Drawing upon his own early experience of life in the Potteries and as a clerk in London, Bennett delights in taking the reader on a journey from the social limitations and religious restrictions of provincial life to the worldy pleasures and sexual temptations of the city.
+Drawing upon his own early experience of life in the Potteries and as a clerk in London, Bennett delights in taking the reader on a journey from the social limitations and religious restrictions of provincial life to the worldly pleasures and sexual temptations of the city.

 Cover picture: The Man with the Glass of Wine by Modigliani.